 William Farren - 1914-18

-In 1915, after graduating with First Class Honours in Maths and Mechanical Sciences, and a short spell with British Thompson Houston testing electric motors, William Farren joined a new team being assembled at Farnborough.
+In 1915, after graduating with a First Class Honours in Maths and Mechanical Sciences, and following a short spell with British Thompson Houston testing electric motors, William Farren joined a new team being assembled at Farnborough.
 He was quickly appointed as Head of the Aerodynamics Dept.

 On a more personal note, during this time he got engaged to Carol Erica Washington whom he married in August 1917.

 I have a box from Sir William containing hundreds of his negatives each in labelled packets, but space does not allow them all to be shown on this website!
 I have selected just a couple of family photos.
 Sadly, this photo (right) is the only one in the whole collection that shows William as a young man.
 A photo previously displayed on this web-page as Farren now turns out to have been Carol's brother, Frank Washington.

 The photo(left) shows Carol Washington's family from one set labelled "The Family" July 1916.
 The photo of Carol and William in a rowing boat was taken from a set labelled "Paradise", also July 1916, during the summer when William learnt to fly.

 Below is a set of William's photos taken during his first year at Farnborough, labelled as "The Factory".
 It was several years later when Farnborough was designated as an Establishment.

 Sir George Thomson wrote, "Farren was an engineer by instinct.
 I have happy memories of hours spent sitting together in the big hall of the Perse School, Cambridge, nominally doing mathematics for scholarships but often discussing models we might make.
 At Farnborough in WW1 he was one of Mervyn O'Gorman's bright boys and with Lindermann, later Cheswell and Melville Jones with whom he later worked at Cambridge, successfully pressed for the four of us to be taught to fly." (personal correspondence)